Estimated reading time: 11 minutes

 Everest Base Camp Trek Packing List

 While preparing an equipment checklist for the Everest Base Camp trek, you first need a duffle bag of 40-50 k.g. to keep your main trekking equipment.
-Also, it would be best to have a small backpack of 15-20 kg. for your personal belongings.
+Also, having a small backpack of 15-20 kg would be best for your personal belongings.

 Do I need to bring a Sleeping bag for the Everest Base Camp trek?